-Five-Year Moving Averages of the Fatal Occurrence Rate
+Five-Year Moving Average of the Fatal Occurrence Rate

-Civil air transport turbojet airplanes in Taiwan were involved in no fatalities within the preceding 10 years; therefore, the corresponding 5-year moving average remained at 0 throughout the period in question.
-The IATA's 5-year moving average for the global rate of fatalities involving turbojet airplanes was 0.09 occurrences per million departures 2013-2017, 2014-2018 and 2015-2019, rising to 0.12 per million departures 2016-2020 and decreasing to 0.10 in 2017-2021 before dropping again to 0.10 occurrences per million departures in 2017-2021 and to 0.06 2018-2022 (Figure 9).
+Civil air transport turbojet airplanes in Taiwan were involved in no fatalities within the preceding 10 years; the corresponding 5-year moving average remained at 0 throughout the period in question.
+The IATA's 5-year moving average for the global rate of fatalities involving turbojet airplanes was 0.09 occurrences per million departures in 2014-2018 and 2015-2019, before rising to 0.12 per million departures in 2016-2020 and decreasing to 0.04 in 2019-2023 (Figure 9).
 Please see Appendix 4 for more detailed statistics.